Visit for longer than 90 days – documents

-- A copy of the first page in your passport, and of any extensions and/or name changes in the passport and of all stamped pages.
+- A copy of the first page in your passport, of any extensions and/or name changes in the passport and of all stamped pages.

-- Two recently taken colour photographs in passport format that are no older than six months and are 45 mm x 35 mm in size.
+- A recently taken colour photograph in passport format that are no older than six months and are 45 mm x 35 mm in size.
 The photos must be taken against a light background and show you looking straight ahead.

 - A copy of your ticket for the return journey.